somaniarushi/me/content/blog/dark-mode-css.md

 ---
-title: "Using Obscure CSS Notation For Dark Mode"
+title: "Pure CSS Solution For Dark Mode"
 date: 2020-06-16T20:50:10-07:00
-slug: "css-does-strange-things"
+slug: "dark-mode-css"
 description: "On the path of finding the correct way of doing this, I stumbled upon a very wrong way."
 keywords: ["web-development", "vanilla", "css", "toggle", "tutorial", "teaching", "walkthrough"]
 draft: false